fadhizaman-pt/fadhizaman-pt/README.md

 Many production and client projects are maintained in private repositories due to confidentiality and security requirements.

-For detailed case studies, live projects, and technical breakdowns, visit my [portfolio](https://fadhizamanpt.vercel.app/).
+To explore my project overviews, live demos, and technical summaries, visit my [portfolio](https://fadhizamanpt.vercel.app/).

 If you'd like to discuss a project in detail, feel free to reach out.